Pustur/youtube-timestamp-scroller/README.md

 # YouTube Timestamp Scroller

-> Browser extension to scroll back to a YouTube comment after clicking its timestamp
+> Browser extension to scroll back to a YouTube comment after watching its timestamp

 ## Changelog